ArthurGareginyan/my-custom-functions/CONTRIBUTING.md

 ### Reporting bugs effectively

-- "My Custom Functions" is maintained by me.
+- This project is maintained by me.
 I don't owe you anything, so be polite.
 Reports with an indignant or belligerent tone tend to be moved to the bottom of the pile.

 - Include information about **the browser in which the problem occurred**.
 Even if you tested several browsers, and the problem occurred in all of them, mention this fact in the bug report.
 Also include browser version numbers and the operating system that you're on.

-- Mention which release of "My Custom Functions" you're using.
+- Mention which release of this project you're using.

 - Mention very precisely what went wrong.
 "X is broken" is not a good bug report.
 What did you expect to happen?
 What happened instead?
 Describe the exact steps a maintainer has to take to make the problem occur.
 We can not fix something that we can not observe.